- July 29, 2021

 - Posted by: sadie

-- Category: Business Stategy, Employee Engagement
+- Category: Business Stategy, Culture improvement, Employee Engagement

 “I only have 2 hours left in my day.
 I need to plan for our management team meeting, but I also have to get back to three urgent customer needs.”
+I have a case of the broker sweats!

 “I know I need to understand and invest in new customer-facing technology but I don’t have the time to research it and I’m terrified of investing in something the team won’t use.”